Skip to Content

 Warts

 Tip: While warts are harmless, they are contagious and you can get warts by touching an infected area on someone else, as well as by coming in contact with infected household items.
-So, it’s important to avoid picking at warts, and to use proper hand washing precautions after touching an infected area.
+So, it’s important to avoid picking at warts and to use proper hand washing precautions after touching an infected area.

 Aa Aa Aa